 Cosmopolitan Las Vegas

-The Cosmopolitan is the newest hotel and casino on the Las Vegas strip.
-We walked around there last week and took some pictures.
-It’s a really well done hotel.
+The Cosmopolitan is one of the newest hotels and casinos on the Las Vegas strip.
+Opened in 2011, it’s a really well-done hotel.
 The whole place is awesome, they’ve done a great job.
 I saw a lot of kids around so I am assuming this would be a good family hotel.
-I have only stayed here with friends and not my kids.
+I have stayed here with friends and with the kids.
+Both experiences were quite enjoyable.

 When I stayed I was using a military discount and my nightly rate was less than $200.
 Check today’s rates.